Table of Contents

 You can enable or disable Do Not Track by visiting the Preferences or Settings page of your web browser.

-12. Your Data Protection Rights under the California Consumer Privacy Act (CCPA)
+12. Your Data Protection Rights as a resident of any State in the United States, including California under the California Consumer Privacy Act (CCPA)

-If you are a California resident, you are entitled to learn what data we collect about you, ask to delete your data and not to sell (share) it.
+If you are a resident of any State in the United States, including California, you are entitled to learn what data we collect about you, ask to delete your data and not to sell (share) it.
 To exercise your data protection rights, you can make certain requests and ask us:

 (a) What personal information we have about you.
 If you make this request, we will return to you: